UN group chairs outline priorities for sustainable development goals

 The co-chairs of a UN group tasked with drafting a blueprint for sustainable development goals (SDGs) released a list of 19 focus areas on Friday, following a year of discussions.
-The effort is part of a broader process to develop a post-2015 development agenda that would replace the current Millennium Development Goals, which are soon set to expire.
+The effort is part of a broader process to develop a post-2015 development agenda that would replace the current eight headline Millennium Development Goals, which are soon set to expire.

 The plan to develop a set of SDGs - stemming from an initiative originally tabled by Colombia and Guatemala - was a key result of the UN Conference on Sustainable Development (Rio+20), held in June 2012 in Rio de Janeiro, Brazil.
-Discussions in this area have since been held under the Open Working Group (OWG) on Sustainable Development Goals, which was established in January 2013 by the UN General Assembly.
+Discussions in this area have since been held under the Open Working Group (OWG) on Sustainable Goals, which was established in January 2013 by the UN General Assembly.

 For the working group, UN member states decided to use a constituency-based system of representation, meaning that most of the seats in the group are shared.
 In order to remain inclusive, the group was instructed to develop modalities to engage stakeholders, civil society, and the scientific community.